bittensor-church/superburn/README.md

 - **Event Logging**: Track all unstakes and burns with detailed events
 - **Neuron Registration Helpers**:
   - `Sink.registerNeuron` forwards `burnedRegister` calls (and funds) to the neuron precompile so the contract can self-register as a miner.
-  - `RegisterOnly.sol` exposes a standalone `burnedRegisterNeuron` helper for minimal deployments and debugging.
+  - `RegisterOnly.sol` exposes a standalone `burnedRegisterNeuron` helper that takes an explicit burn amount, forwards only that value from the contract balance to the precompile, and refunds the remaining balance back to the caller.

 ## Contract Architecture